Germination: sow seed 3/8" deep, tamp the soil, mulch the seed bed

-* They are deciduous shrubs or small trees growing to 5-8 m tall with trunks up to 20 cm diameter.
-The leaves are pinnate, 60-90 cm long, with 13-25 leaflets, each leaflet 7-15 cm long and 5-10 cm broad.
-The flowers are produced in drooping panicles 25-50 cm long, each flower greenish-yellow, 3-6 cm diameter, with six sepals and no petals.
-The fruit is a soft greenish-yellow to bluish pod-like follicle 7-10 cm long and 2-3 cm diameter, filled with an edible transparent glutinous jelly-like pulp containing numerous flat black seeds 1 cm diameter. more...
+Decaisnea shrubs or small trees can reach heights of 5-8 meters, with trunks up to 20 cm in diameter.
+The leaves are pinnate, measuring 60-90 cm in length, with 13-25 leaflets.
+Each leaflet is 7-15 cm long and 5-10 cm wide.
+The flowers are borne in hanging clusters called panicles, which can be 25-50 cm long.
+These flowers are greenish-yellow, with a diameter of 3-6 cm, consisting of six sepals and no petals.
+The fruit is a unique soft greenish-yellow to bluish pod-like follicle, measuring 7-10 cm in length and 2-3 cm in diameter.
+Inside, it contains an edible, transparent, glutinous jelly-like pulp with numerous flat black seeds measuring 1 cm in diameter.

 These distinctive shrubs or small trees are primarily cultivated for their intriguing blue fruits.
 They not only make a fascinating display but are also straightforward to grow.
 When loaded with sausages, as the fruits are sometimes called, they create an awe-inspiring sight in any garden.